Easy and Beautiful Bottle Painting

 3. Paint the Bottle

-I’m using White Apple Barrel Multi-Surface Paint.
 I placed the paint onto a tray.
 I loaded my stencil brush with paint, then tapped the brush in another spot to remove as much paint as possible.
-This “off loading” technique stops the paint from bleeding underneath the stencil.
+This “off loading” technique stops the paint from bleeding underneath the stencil with a thick layer of paint.
 I tapped the brush up and down onto the stencil and painting onto the bottle.
 Tapping up and down rather than wiping back and forth also helps stop the paint from bleeding under the stencil.
 Continue painting the bottle until the entire stencil is covered.

 4. Remove the Stencil